Clemapfel/jluna/docs/manual.md

 Set                             B-
 Tuple                           C
 (unordered) map                 D
-lambda                          D-
+lambdas                         F

+Usertype<T>                     ?
 ```

 Vectors and primitives can be directly swapped between language, which explains their excellent grade, while more complex objects need to be serialized or wrapped before being transferable.

+To make lambdas callable through julia, they have to through `jlunas` C-adapter library to then be wrapper Julia-side, which is too inefficient to be usable in performance critical code.
+However this only applies to boxing/unboxing the lambdas, usually we only need to box a lambda once, however after that, **calling already boxed lambdas is decently fast**.

+The performance of boxing/unboxing through the `Usertype<T>` interface wholly depends on how optimal the user-defined getter/setters are implemented.
+Because of this, it is impossible to assign a grade.

 ### Minimize Proxy Construction